-Thankfully you’ve landed in exactly the right place to find out because I’ve took a closer look into it all & in this review I’m going to be uncovering everything there is you need to know, including how it all really works (which isn’t like you’re led to believe!)… ?
+Thankfully you’ve landed in exactly the right place to find out because I’ve taken a closer look into it all & in this review I’m going to be uncovering everything there is you need to know, including how it all really works (which isn’t like you’re led to believe!).

 The Copy My Email System is a program through which you’re led to believe that you can easily duplicate a millionaire’s online business & start earning the same kind of money he’s earning for yourself just by sending simple emails from home.